microsoft/ebpf-for-windows/docs/Governance.md

 To help prioritize issues, the triage drivers and maintainers MUST use *special labels* to prioritize issues as follows:
 ### P1:
 This label represents highest priority.
-This label should be used for bugs impacting users, new feature or enhancements that are urgently requested by users. `P1` issues MUST be set to the *current milestone (`N`)*.
+This label should be used for bugs impacting users, new features, or enhancements that are urgently requested by users. `P1` issues MUST be set to the *current milestone (`N`)*.
 If there is not enough time left in the current milestone to address the `P1` issue, it must be set to the *next milestone (`N+1`)*.
 ### P2:
 This label is used for the next level of priority.
 Issues marked as `P2` can be set to milestones `N`, `N+1` (preferred) or `N+2`.
 ### P3:
 This label is used for low priority issues.
-Issues marked with `P3` label can be set to the milestones `N+1`, `N+2` or `Backlog`.
+Issues marked with `P3` label can be set to the milestones `N+1`, `N+2`, or `Backlog`.
 `P3` issues must never be set to the current milestone (`N`).

 In the last triage meeting of the monthly milestone, triage drivers or administrators must move all issues that do not have an active pull request